SuperagenticAI/codeoptix/examples/README.md

 - Real scenario: Database connection with secret management
 - Complete workflow from agent execution to prompt evolution

-This is the **recommended starting point** for understanding how CodeOptiX works in practice.
+This is the **recommended starting point** for understanding how CodeOptiX works in practice with cloud providers.

 ## Behavioral Spec Scenarios